NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 When additively loading a scene, this field can be left blank and it will be filled in automatically at runtime.
 If you plan to additively load a scene onto another scene with multiple Realtime instances, you'll want to use the `sceneViewWillRegisterWithRealtime` delegate to provide the instance to use.

 #### Ownership + Lifetime Flags
-The three properties here are only applicable to the RealtimeViews that exist in the scene (as opposed to RealtimeViews instantiated via a prefab).
+The three properties here are only applicable to the RealtimeViews that exist in the scene (as opposed to RealtimeViews instantiated via [`Realtime.Instantiate()`](../reference/classes/Normal.Realtime.Realtime#Instantiate)).

 “Owned by Creating Client”: This is a boolean that specifies whether Realtime should request ownership when this view is created.
 It can be useful for establishing a main client if needed.